bigbadcyborg/reverse-shell/README.md

       $sudo msfconsole

-  To run listener on attackers machine:
+  To run a listener on attackers machine:

       $msfconsole
       $use exploit/multi/handler